February 5, 2018

 Strategic Members of the Jakarta EE working group must be a Strategic Member of the Eclipse Foundation, and have a minimum of 4 developers participating on EE4J projects.

-Influencer Members are typically organizations that view enterprise Java technology as a critical part of their organization's business operations.
+Enterprise Members are typically organizations that view enterprise Java technology as a critical part of their organization's business operations.
 These organizations want to support the development and evolution of the enterprise Java technology ecosystem.

-Influencer Members of the Jakarta EE working group must be an Enterprise or Strategic Members of the Eclipse Foundation.
+Enterprise Members of the Jakarta EE working group must be an Enterprise or Strategic Members of the Eclipse Foundation.

 Participant Members are typically organizations that deliver products or services based on enterprise Java technology.
 These organizations want to participate in the development of the enterprise Java technology ecosystem.